annaesvensson/yellow-help/task-list.md

 - [ ] Updated sitemap extension, short URL for the sitemap.xml.
 Users don't like the long URL, it's ugly.
 - [x] Updated system settings, ContactSiteEmail and EditSiteEmail have been replaced.
 Less troubleshooting.
 - [x] Updated themes, CSS for coloured block elements has changed.
 Make it more intuitive.
 - [x] Updated website, more information about latest product changes.
+People need more information.
-People want more information.
+- [x] Updated website, more information about protection of personal data.
+People need more information.
 - [ ] Updated website, Swedish translation for missing help pages.
 Better multi language documentation.
 - [ ] Tested performance with thousands of content files.
 For people who make large websites.